-During May 1999, we issued an option to purchase 94,500 shares of common stock at an exercise price of \$1.60 per share to ShopNow.com Inc., a client, in connection with an agreement to provide the LivePerson service to ShopNow for two years.
+During May 1999, we issued an option to purchase 94,500 shares of common stock at an exercise price of \$1.60 per share to ShopNow.com Inc. (now known as Network Commerce Inc.), a client, in connection with an agreement to provide the LivePerson service to Network Commerce for two years.
 As discussed below, the option was amended in February 2000.
-The original terms of the option provided that it would vest in or before May 2001, if revenue generated by ShopNow met certain targets.
+The original terms of the option provided that it would vest in or before May 2001, if revenue generated by Network Commerce met certain targets.
 We granted these options as an incentive for entering into a two-year service agreement with us that had no minimum revenue guarantees, at a point in time when the LivePerson service was very new and its viability was not yet known.
 At December 31, 1999, the total value ascribed to this option, using a Black-Scholes pricing model, was \$566,000, which was recorded as a deferred cost in our December 31, 1999 balance sheet.
-In 1999, we amortized \$86,000 of this deferred cost, of which \$24,000 has been offset against the \$27,000 of revenue recognized from ShopNow.
+In 1999, we amortized \$86,000 of this deferred cost, of which \$24,000 has been offset against the \$27,000 of revenue recognized from Network Commerce.
 The remaining \$62,000 constitutes sales and marketing expense and is reflected as a non-cash expense in our 1999 statement of operations.

 In February 2000, we amended the option agreement.
-Under the amendment, the option became fully vested and immediately exercisable.
-ShopNow has agreed, however, that it will not sell the underlying common stock until the earlier of February 2005 and, if it has met certain amended revenue targets, May 19, 2001.
-The value ascribed to the option at the time the option agreement was amended, using a Black-Scholes pricing model, was \$1,014,000, which is being ratably amortized over the remaining service period of approximately 15 months because the vesting of the option does not affect our obligation under the service agreement.
-In addition, the ratable amortization of the remaining deferred cost of \$1,014,000 will be recorded as a reduction of the revenue recognized from ShopNow, with any excess amortization recorded as sales and marketing expense, which will be reflected as a non-cash expense in our statement of operations.
-The Company amortized \$129 of the deferred costs during the three months ended March 31, 2000, of which \$12 was offset against the \$12 of revenue recognized from the client, and the remaining \$117 of sales and marketing expense is reflected as a non-cash expense in the Company's March 31, 2000 Statement of Operations.
+Under the amendment, the option became fully vested and immediately exercisable, and Network Commerce exercised the option in May 2000.
+Network Commerce has agreed, however, that it will not sell the underlying common stock until the earlier of five years or, if certain revenue criteria are met, May 19, 2001.
+The value ascribed to the option at the time the option agreement was amended, using a Black-Scholes pricing model, was \$1,014,000, which is being ratably amortized over the remaining service period of approximately 12 months because the vesting of the option does not affect our obligation under the service agreement.
+In addition, the ratable amortization of the remaining deferred cost of \$1,014,000 is being recorded as a reduction of the revenue recognized from Network Commerce with any excess amortization recorded as sales and marketing expense, which will be reflected as a non-cash expense in our statement of operations.
+The Company amortized \$198,000 and \$327,000 of the deferred costs during the three and six month periods ended June 30, 2000, respectively, of which \$20,000 was offset against the \$20,000 of revenue recognized from the client for the three months ended June 30, 2000 and \$32,000 was offset against the \$32,000 of revenue recognized from the client for the six months ended June 30, 2000.
+The remaining \$178,000 and \$295,000 of sales and marketing expense is reflected as a non-cash expense in our June 30, 2000 Statement of Operations.